Azure/tomcat-container-quickstart/README.md

 ### Building and testing on Azure

-Alternatively, you can build and test the image in Azure.
+Alternatively, you can build and test the image entirely on Azure.
 These steps can be performed from [Azure CloudShell](https://shell.azure.com) or from any machine with [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) installed.

 1. [Create an Azure Container Registry](https://portal.azure.com/#create/Microsoft.ContainerRegistry).
 Be sure to enable the admin user.